 Santa Rosa Bicycle and Pedestrian Master Plan Update 2018

-the City of Santa Rosa is currently updating the Bicycle and Pedestrian Master Plan Update 2018.
+The City of Santa Rosa recently updated its Bicycle and Pedestrian Master Plan Update 2018.
 The Plan Update 2018 is a critical tool in building a citywide transportation system that is bicycle and pedestrian friendly.
 The goal of the Plan Update is to encourage more residents to bike and walk.
 Elements of the Plan Update include:

 • Existing Conditions